Leo-Adventure/CS216-Algorithm-Design/README.md

 ## Assignment3 Using FFT to accelerate the convolution

 In this assignment, I just called the FFT in Python to complete it.

+## Assignment4 Report on AI Poery

+In this assignment, I wrote a report on AI Poetry.
+In the report, I firstly introduce the modern technology on AI poetry, and   put forward my viewpoint on the field.

 ## Project 1 Zip Compressor